Firstrade vs. Robinhood

 The customer satisfaction score was compiled using the following methodology.

-The Twitter Accounts of the Brokers were scanned back for the one year for any negative feedback from customers.
+The Twitter Accounts of the Brokers were scanned back for one year for any negative feedback from customers.
 Also, TrustPilot UK and USA were reviewed, and any negative comments counted against the broker.
 These two sources of information were combined to provide the star rating you see below.

 Partnerships & Special Bonus